MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-isboolean-method-variant.md

 ## Property Value/Return Value
  Type: Boolean

- **true** if the AL variant contains a Boolean variable; otherwise, **false**.
+ **True** if the AL variant contains a Boolean variable; otherwise, **false**.

 ## Example
  The following example determines whether an AL variant contains a Boolean variable.
 The code initializes the MyBoolean variable with a Boolean value.
 The MyBoolean variable is assigned to the variant variable that is named MyVariant.
 The **ISBOOLEAN** method determines whether the variant contains a Boolean variable and stores the return value in the varResult variable.
-In this case, the variant contains a Boolean variable so **Yes** is returned and displayed in a message box.
+In this case, the variant contains a Boolean variable so **true** is returned and displayed in a message box.
 The Boolean value is obtained from the **Critical** field in the **Item** table.
 The [ISCODE Method (Variant)](devenv-ISCODE-Method-Variant.md) determines whether the variant contains a code variable.
-The return value is **No** because the variant does not contain a code.
+The return value is **false** because the variant does not contain a code.
 This example requires that you create the following global variables and text constants.

 |Variable name|DataType|Subtype|
 |-------------------|--------------|-------------|